Ramakrishnan24689/OfficeUIFabricReactPeoplePicker/README.md

 This solution gives the ability to select multiple members from the people picker.
 It works on the User(systemuser) entity of common data services.

 Since multiselect peoplepicker is not there yet, this can be used as an alternate.
-It it build on top of Multiline text field.
+It is build on top of Multiline text field.

 # Dependencies
 office-ui-fabric-react : https://github.com/OfficeDev/office-ui-fabric-react